-Treatment for Allergies in Manhattan, NYC
+Allergies Treatment in Manhattan, NYC

 In fact, millions of Americans have them.
 Allergies can appear at any age, and can even disappear in childhood only to reappear in adulthood.
 Allergy is a condition, often inherited, in which the immune system of the affected person reacts to something in the environment that doesn’t affect most other people.
 The patient’s immune system reacts to this substance as if it were an “enemy invader” (like a virus).
 This reaction leads to symptoms that often adversely affect the patient’s work, play, rest, and overall quality of life.